Can Domestic Cats Have Autism?

 -

-Neurological or developmental disorders such as cerebellar hypoplasia
+Neurological disorders such as cerebellar hypoplasia

 -